-I have had the pleasure of working with the KIC on its Executive Committee for the past seven years, and in my second year as President I am pleased to provide this summary on behalf of the KIC Board.
+I have had the pleasure of working with the KIC on its Executive Committee for the past nine years, and as President I am pleased to provide this summary on behalf of the KIC Board.

-The KIA has been successful because firstly, businesses seize opportunity and secondly, they have highly determined, talented and committed employees.
+Despite the turbulence of economic cycles, over the longer term the Kwinana industrial area has remained successful because firstly, existing businesses have been nimble to seize opportunities and secondly, they have highly determined, talented and committed employees.
 Businesses and their employees have worked hard to remain competitive and adapt to various economic headwinds with great success for them and the local community.

 Mr Albert Romano